nhsengland/virtual-wards-draft-standards/FHIR-Resources-Population-Guidance/FHIR-Encounter.md

 # 3.4.4 FHIR UK Core Encounter Resource

+>  IMPORTANT – The UK Core Encounter profile is currently in active status, having undergone Clinical & Technical Assurance review.
+It has not been part of the HL7 UK Ballot process.
+This profile may change in future releases of the UK Core.

 > *IMPORTANT - this page is intended as **guidance** only, solutions must be clinically assured locally within organisations before deployment into a live environment.*

 ## Usage